Last updated: 12/16/2021

 3.4 Software Development and Acquisition: Software developed by LiveChat has secure coding standards and procedures as set out in its standard operating procedures.

-3.6 Third Party Provider Management: In selecting third party providers who may gain access to, store, transmit or use Client Data, LiveChat conducts a quality and security assessment pursuant to the provisions of its standard operating procedures.
+3.6 Third Party Provider Management: In selecting third party providers who may gain access to, store, transmit or use Client Personal Data, LiveChat conducts a quality and security assessment pursuant to the provisions of its standard operating procedures.

 3.7 Human Resources Security.
 LiveChar informs its personnel about relevant security procedures and their respective roles, as well as of possible consequences of breaching the security rules and procedures.
 Such consequences include disciplinary and/or legal action.